‘Severely Impaired’ Donald Trump Goes On Pardon Spree To ‘Serve His Fragile Sense Of Self,’ Psychiatrist Says

 The pardons of Milken and Kerik, as well as the commutation of Blagojevich’s 14-year sentence on 17 corruption convictions, were among a wave of 11 such grants of clemency declared by Trump on Tuesday.
 Among them, the pardon of Milken may be the most high-profile.
 In a statement, White House Press Secretary Stephanie Grisham called Milken “one of America’s greatest financiers” who pioneered “the use of high-yield bonds in corporate finance,” as quoted by CNBC.

-Milken used the high-yield bonds, more common known as “junk bonds,” to underwrite some the largest corporate takeovers and mergers of the 1980s.
+Milken used the high-yield bonds, more commonly known as “junk bonds,” to underwrite some of the largest corporate takeovers and mergers of the 1980s.
 He ultimately pleaded guilty to racketeering and fraud charges, and was sentenced to 10 years in prison, as well as ordered to pay $600 million in fines.
 But he served only two years behind bars after he agreed to cooperate with federal investigators in their investigation of Wall Street corruption that sent many top financial industry figures to prison.

 Though Giuliani was the United States attorney who prosecuted Milken in 1990, he more recently became one of the leading advocates of a pardon for the disgraced financier, who has since rehabilitated his reputation with a series of well-publicized philanthropic undertakings.